What is equity release?

 However, if you pass away within 7 years of giving away your assets to family or friends, these gifts may be taxable.
 The exact tax rate will vary depending on how many years have passed between the date the gift was given and your death.
 You can learn more about this in our how to reduce inheritance tax guide.

-If you pass away, what happens next will depend on whether you’re a solo borrower or a joint borrower.
-If you and your spouse took out an equity release together and they outlive you, they can continue to live in the property.
+If you pass away after releasing equity from your home, what happens next will depend on whether you’re a solo borrower or a joint borrower.
+If you and your spouse took out equity release together and they outlive you, they can continue to live in the property.
 If your spouse has already passed or you’re a solo borrower, the equity release plan will be due for repayment.

 The amount due will usually be paid using the proceeds from the property sale.
 Selling a property can take a while, especially when its owner has passed away, so lenders usually give beneficiaries up to 12 months after the owner’s death to pay the money back.
 Some lenders are even more understanding, allowing up to 3 years.
 If you’re concerned about the impact these time scales could have on your family, speak to a mortgage broker before applying for an equity release.